 “Before you purchased,” said David.
 “Did you check for a damp course?”

-“Er, no. We assumed with the superb climate it wasn’t necessary,” I said.
+“Er..., no. We assumed with the superb climate it wasn’t necessary,” I said.

 “That is the problem of assume,” said Charles.
 “It makes an ass out of u and me which is why potential buyers need us, our local contacts and knowledge.”